Abdulrazaq282/Abdulrazaq-s_Portfolio/README.md

 - [Refrences](#Refrences)

 ### Project overview
+---
 This data analysis project aims to provide insight on the employees in the organization over a period of twenty years.
 By analyzing various aspect of employee data.
-I seek to identify trends, With data driven reccomendation, i gained deeper understanding of the employee analysis.
+I seek to identify trends With data driven reccomendation, i gained deeper understanding of the employee analysis.
 ### Data source
 Employee data; The primary data used for this analysis is the employee(people)data.csv containing detailed information about each employee of the organization.